Introduction to Search Engine Optimization

 1) To scour through the internet and find the websites (old and new).
 Search engines use web crawlers (known as search engine bots or spiders) to go through all of the pages on your website.

-3) Based on what you have entered in search engine its AI (Artificial Intelligence) will pull up the information it thinks is the best
+3) Based on what you have entered in a search engine it’s AI (Artificial Intelligence) will pull up the information it thinks is the best

 Now on the surface, it sounds easier but when you start studying SEO you will know there more than meets the eyes.